pangenome/odgi/docs/rst/commands/odgi_groom.rst

 OPTIONS
 =======

-Graph Files IO
+MANDATORY OPTIONS
 --------------

 | **-i, --idx**\ =\ *FILE*
-| File containing the succinct variation graph to groom.
-The file name
-  usually ends with *.og*.
+| Load the succinct variation graph in ODGI format from this *FILE*.
+The file name usually ends with *.og*.

 | **-o, --out**\ =\ *FILE*
-| Write the groomed succinct variation graph to *FILE*.
-The file name
+| Write the groomed succinct variation graph in ODGI format to *FILE*.
+A file ending with *.og* is recommended.
-  usually ends with *.og*.

 Grooming Options
 ----------------